kean/articles/2023-01-24-pulse-search.markdown

 <img class="NewScreenshot" alt="Pulse search" src="{{ site.url }}/images/posts/pulse-search/search-06-scopes.png">

 This new search streamlines many user scenarios.
 For example, let's say you need to find a `userId` value from the `/login` response.
-Previously, you had to know the name of the path and search for it: `/login`, then open the response body, search again for `userId`, and only then you see it.
+Previously, you had to know the name of the path and search for it: `/login`, then open the response body, search again for `userId`, and only then do you see it.
 Now you just search for `userId`, click it, and you are done.

 ## List

 `List` is known for its [performance issues](https://www.hackingwithswift.com/articles/210/how-to-fix-slow-list-updates-in-swiftui).
-Unfortunately, it was a deal-breaker for Pulse where I need to display hundreds if not thousands of messages and do it in the revers order with the newest ones constantly getting inserted at the top.
+Unfortunately, it was a deal-breaker for Pulse where I need to display hundreds if not thousands of messages and do it in the reverse order with the newest ones constantly getting inserted at the top.
 So I [switched to](https://kean.blog/post/not-list) `UITableView` and `NSTableView`, but kept using `List` on watchOS and tvOS.

 Previously, I only needed to display two types of cells, but now, I needed to introduce filters, scopes, new section headers, and, of course, cells for the search results.
 I didn’t want to pile onto the technical debt.
 So I had an idea. `List` is slow only when you display tons of cells.
 So let's just not.
 In version 3.2, I limit the number of displayed items to 100[^1] and extend the list when the user scrolls close to the bottom – simple.